MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/import-tool.md

 ms.reviewer: v-brycho
 ---

-# Use the Dynamics 365 Import Tool to import 3D (CAD) models
+# Use the Dynamics 365 Import Tool to import 3D (CAD) models and copy layouts

 You can use the Dynamics 365 Import Tool to import 3D (CAD) models for use with the Dynamics 365 Layout HoloLens app or the Layout immersive headset app.
 You can also use the Import Tool to move layouts created with the HoloLens app to use with immersive headsets,